cucumber/cucumber-jvm/cucumber-testng/README.md

 }
 ```

-This will execute all scenarios in same package as the runner, by default glue code is also assumed to be in the same
+This will execute all scenarios in the same package as the runner.
+By default, glue code is also assumed to be in the same
 package.
 The `@CucumberOptions` can be used to provide
 [additional configuration](https://docs.cucumber.io/cucumber/api/#list-configuration-options) to the runner.